The first thing to know about acquiring your loan is that you don’t “get a loan”. You purchase a loan product.

 These loans may not be as competitive as those with larger down payments, and it can be harder to get an offer accepted in multiple offer situations.
 Some do get through, however.

 The Veterans Administration guarantees lenders against loss if a property is foreclosed due to default.
 These assumable loans are available to eligible veterans, and may be used to buy, refinance, construct or repair a house.
 If the VA property appraisal is less than the sale price, the borrower pays the difference as a down payment.

 As with FHA backed loans, these are not as favored in multiple offer situations, which are common in Silicon Valley.
-Some sellers who are vets may prefer to sell to another veteran, though, and not every house gets multiple offers.
-The benefits are tremendous and this is a path worth exploring.
+There are additional costs and burdens on sellers which make them less attractive.

 Farmers Home Administration (FmHA) loans

 The government makes these loans available to persons of moderate to very low income in rural or non-metropolitan areas.
 (Sharing this info, but I’ve never run into this with my real estate practice.)

 Comparing APRs may be an effective way to shop for a loan.
 However, you must compare similar loan products for the same loan amount.
 For example, compare two 30-year fixed rate loans for $1,000,000.
 Loan A with an APR of 4.35% is less costly than Loan B with an APR of 4.65% over the loan term.
 However, before you decide on a loan, you should consider the up-front cash you will be required to pay for each of the two loans, as well.

 Another effective shopping technique is to compare identical loans with different up-front points and other fees.
 For example, if you are offered two 30-year fixed rate loans for $1,000,000 and at 4.125%, the monthly payments are the same, but the up-front costs are different:

 Lender-Required Settlement Costs